mrlonis/demo-mythic-heroes-angular/projects/demo-mythic-heroes-angular/src/styles/style-guide.md

 ### .detail-page-content

 Applies margins/padding for the detail content section.
-The zotec-page-tabs class will apply similar styling to content within material tab groups.
+The mrlonis-page-tabs class will apply similar styling to content within material tab groups.

 ### cards

 Use material cards (mat-card) to separate sections within the page.
-Apply the zotec-card class to each card.
+Apply the mrlonis-card class to each card.

 ## Forms